MEET THE DANCERS

 Jessica Plaskon began her training at four years old with Dance For Joy in Brielle, New Jersey under the direction of Caryl J Voorhees.
-In 2012, she continued her education at the University of Maryland where she received a Bachelor of Arts degree in post-modern & contemporary dance and performed, directed and choreographed in a student-led ballet company.
+In 2012, she continued her education at the University of Maryland where she received a Bachelor of Arts degree in post-modern & contemporary dance.
+She additionally performed, directed and choreographed in a student-led ballet company.
 While at UMD, Jessica had the privilege of attending master classes led by Kyle Abraham and Camille A. Brown.
 Jessica joined the Ballet Theatre of Maryland in 2016 where she danced as a Trainee for two seasons and performed in many company productions including Excalibur, Grand Tarantella, and Aladdin.
 Jessica joined USIB as a first company member in 2018.
 She was promoted to a Demi-soloist in 2020 & to a Soloist in 2021.
-During her time with USIB, Jessica has performed roles such as Chinese Demi-soloist in The Nutcracker, the March Hare in Alice in Wonderland, and Fairy Soloist Moth in A Midsummer Night’s Dream, and Carmen in the Carmen Pas de Deux.
+During her time with USIB, Jessica has performed roles such as Snow Queen and Dewdrop Fairy in The Nutcracker, the March Hare in Alice in Wonderland, Fairy Soloist Moth in A Midsummer Night’s Dream, and Carmen in the Carmen Pas de Deux.
 Jessica is proud to have been with USIB since its early founding and enjoys continuing to be part of its growth and evolution.